andreshungbz/CMPS2232/lab/01-postal-system/README.md

 ## Running the Project

 > [!NOTE]
-> Ensure you have Node.js installed and a PostgreSQL server running on your machine with at `postgres` superuser.
+> Ensure you have Node.js installed and a PostgreSQL server running on your machine with a `postgres` superuser and the default `postgres` database.
+Instructions assume a Linux environment.

 1. Change directory to the project root.